squidfunk/mkdocs-material/docs/extensions/admonition.md

-[Admonition][1] is an extension included in the standard Markdown library that makes it possible to add block-styled side content to your documentation, for example summaries, hints, notes or warnings.
+[Admonition][1] is an extension included in the standard Markdown library that makes it possible to add block-styled side content to your documentation, for example summaries, notes, hints or warnings.

   [1]: https://pythonhosted.org/Markdown/extensions/admonition.html